-Radiation force of sound
+Radiation force and torque of sound

 Kinetic and potential energy densities of fields predicted by linear acoustics are first derived from exact nonlinear expressions of the energies.
 [The acoustic Poynting theorem (a theorem that relates power and intensity) is then derived, which is written in terms of the energy densities of the linear acoustic fields.
 This derivation is not actually needed in the calculation of radiation force.]
 The acoustic radiation stress tensor is derived from the conservation of momentum and mass.
 Diagonal elements of the matrix representation of this tensor are related to the mean excess pressure, which can be written in terms of energy densities.
 The acoustic radiation force is calculated by appealing to the conservation of momentum and mass, which is written as a single differential equation in terms of the acoustic radiation stress tensor.